-Patch summary
+Patch Summary

 The grid on the Ivanti Neurons Patch Intelligence homepage contains a list of all the latest validated patches, listed in date order by default.
 The columns are grouped into categories so you can easily focus on the relevant data; Summary, Reliability & Social, and Threat & Risk.
 You can customize which columns are on show and the order of the data by filtering, sorting, or searching by keyword.